Joseph-George1/CryptoPassGen/README.md

 # Password Generator

 This is a simple Python script that generates random passwords and stores them securely in a hidden file.
-It allows you to create strong passwords with customizable lengths and includes alphabets (both uppercase and lowercase), numbers, and special characters.
+It allows you to create strong passwords with customizable lengths and includes alphabets (both uppercase and lowercase), numbers, and special characters for Windows.

 ## Features